 While popular Man’s Country never reached the same popularity level as the downtown St. Marks Baths or the uptown Everard Baths.

-The Bath house Closed at the beginning of the AIDS crises in 1983.
+Man’s Country NYC closed at the beginning of the AIDS crises in 1983.

 UPDATE 11/26/16: Man ‘s Country Chicago owner Chuck Renslow announced to his employees that he will be selling the building, which has been around since 1907 and was originally built as a lodge hall.